-or subgraph extraction.
-Iterators can implement split operations to segment networks according to categorical or numerical fields.
-For numerical data columns, analysts can choose to split a network using a sliding window (e.g., to create separate time slices of a network) or an anchored window (e.g., to show the evolution of a network over time) while specifying the bounds of interest.
-Iterators also enable batch statistics calculation (see §6.5).
+Orion also provides iterators that enable repeated invocation of an operator over a sequence of parameter settings.
+Iterators are useful for performing batch operations, such as repeated filtering or subgraph extraction.
+We use iterators to implement a split operator that can segment networks according to categorical or numerical fields.
+For numerical data columns, analysts can choose to split a network using a sliding window (e.g. to create separate time slices of a network) or an anchored window (e.g. to show the evolution of a network over time) while specifying the bounds of interest.
+Iterators also enable batch statistics calculation (see section "Network analysis").